I know how hard it is getting out with an infant with reflux because I’ve been there.

 Avoid putting your baby in the car seat straight after feeding them.
 Give them time for their feed to digest and this will prevent them from vomiting as much.
 To make it easier to keep the car clean try covering the car seat with a cover or large muslin.

-8. Make an Infant Reflux Survival Kit
+8. Make a Reflux Survival Kit

 This was the most important thing that I did.
 I took my infant reflux kit with me everywhere even just on the school run.
 As soon as I got home I made sure to refill anything I had used so I didn’t run out of anything.
 I used a Pacapod bag to throw everything into so I had a portable nappy changing bag to take to the changing area or bathroom.